-Both poodles and Cavalier King Charles spaniels are friendly and outgoing dogs.
-That means it’s more likely a Cavapoo will be the same.
+Both poodles and Cavalier King Charles spaniels are friendly and outgoing dogs that are easy to please.
+That means it’s more likely a Cavoodle will be the same.

 The dog’s temperament depends on more than just their parents.
 While the mother will shape and mold the pup’s behavior, other factors include the amount of socialization they receive and their environment.
 For the most part, though, a Cavapoo will repay kindness, warmth, and attention in kind.